darkrelics/eidolon-engine/documentation/deployment-design.md

 - **Supports iteration**: Fix issues and redeploy only what failed
 - **Reduces risk**: No cascading rollback failures
 - **Maintains control**: Operators decide the recovery strategy

+## Real-World Usage Scenarios

+### Scenario 1: Initial Deployment
+When deploying to a fresh AWS account, the system:
+1. Prompts for minimal configuration (game name, domain, deployment mode)
+2. Discovers that no existing infrastructure exists
+3. Creates all required resources in the correct order
+4. Generates a complete `config.yml` for future deployments
+5. Deploys the selected frontend to CloudFront

+### Scenario 2: Adding Incremental Game to Existing MUD
+For an existing MUD deployment, switching to hybrid mode:
+1. Reads existing `config.yml` and discovers deployed resources
+2. Validates that backend infrastructure supports both modes
+3. Updates only the CodeBuild and CloudFront configurations
+4. Deploys the Incremental frontend without touching the backend
+5. Preserves all existing game data and player accounts

+### Scenario 3: Recovering from Failed Deployment
+When a deployment partially fails:
+1. The system preserves all successfully deployed stacks
+2. Provides clear error messages about what failed and why
+3. Allows operators to fix issues (e.g., IAM permissions, resource limits)
+4. Resumes deployment from the failure point
+5. Updates configuration only after full success

+### Scenario 4: Configuration Drift Detection
+During routine deployment checks:
+1. The system compares actual AWS resources against expected state
+2. Reports any manual changes or drift (e.g., modified IAM policies)
+3. Offers options to update infrastructure or update expectations
+4. Ensures consistency between code and deployed resources

+## Benefits and Outcomes

+### Operational Benefits
+- **Reduced Deployment Time**: Incremental updates typically complete in 5-10 minutes vs 30-45 minutes for full deployments
+- **Zero Downtime**: Backend services remain available during frontend updates
+- **Lower Risk**: Partial failures don't affect running services
+- **Better Observability**: Clear visibility into what's deployed and what's pending

+### Development Benefits
+- **Faster Iteration**: Developers can quickly test infrastructure changes
+- **Mode Flexibility**: Easy switching between MUD, Incremental, and Hybrid modes
+- **Simplified Testing**: Each component can be updated independently
+- **Clear Separation**: Frontend and backend concerns are properly isolated

+### Business Benefits
+- **Cost Optimization**: Shared infrastructure reduces AWS costs by ~40%
+- **Scalability**: Unified backend scales efficiently for all game modes
+- **Maintainability**: Single codebase for infrastructure management
+- **Flexibility**: New game modes can be added without infrastructure redesign

+## Future Enhancements

+The deployment system is designed for extensibility:

+1. **Multi-Region Support**: Deploy to multiple AWS regions with data replication
+2. **Blue-Green Deployments**: Support for zero-downtime backend updates
+3. **Automated Testing**: Integration with infrastructure testing frameworks
+4. **Cost Monitoring**: Built-in cost analysis and optimization recommendations
+5. **Backup and Restore**: Automated backup strategies with point-in-time recovery

+## Conclusion

+The Eidolon Engine's incremental deployment system represents a sophisticated approach to infrastructure management that balances flexibility, reliability, and efficiency.
+By combining AWS CDK's infrastructure-as-code capabilities with intelligent state management and fail-forward recovery, the system enables rapid development and deployment while maintaining production stability.

+This design demonstrates that complex multi-mode applications can be deployed and managed effectively without sacrificing simplicity or reliability.
+The unified backend architecture with mode-aware frontend selection provides a blueprint for similar multi-tenant or multi-mode applications.